jacebenson/jace.pro/content/post/2018-05-16-interview/index.md

 #### General Programming Questions

-In all my interviews, I think I've only had a few of these, however they show up all the time on Glassdoor.
+In all my interviews, I think I've only had a few of these, however they show up all the time on GlassDoor.

 1. How do you iterate over an array?
 2. How can you give an object a dynamic property?